ibm-wm-transition/webmethods-io-api-scripts/README.md

 ### Usage

 Go the directory into which you want to have the API assets be placed.
+From there invoke the script to get all artifacts related to the specified API get exported.
+After that export the direcotry's contents can be put under version control (e.g. Git).
+From there they can be deployed to another tenant as part of CI/CD.

+There is currently no check in place to validate that the specified combination of API name and API version returns only a single artifact.
+It is up to the user to ensure that only a single API instance is effectively being exported.

 ```
 Export-Api [ {-Tenant <TENANT NAME> | -BaseUrl <BASE URL OF REST API>}